Divides in parent opinion complicate school reopening push

 Other parents, though, have joined lawsuits to force schools to fully open their doors, illustrating a divide that often breaks down along racial lines.
 The reticence of large numbers of parents who are skeptical of schools’ ability to keep their children safe complicates reopening plans for districts that also are weighing other factors including resistance of teachers unions and the logistics involved in keeping up social distancing.

 “Absolutely not.
-They’re not going,” Snape said.
+They’re not going,” said Snape.
 She said her children have adjusted well to distance learning, while staying safe from the coronavirus.

-If they returned to their charter school, there is no guarantee they would have their current teachers, while the masks, distancing and hand sanitizing would be a challenge, she said.
+If they returned to their charter school, there is no guarantee they would have their current teachers, while the masks, distancing and hand sanitizing would be a challenge, said Snape, who is Black.
 Not to mention the uniforms she would have to buy for the waning few weeks of school that would be left in the year.

 Her 13-year-old daughter did recently return to the building part-time, Snape said, but only because she didn’t feel her teacher was responsive online.